Will COVID-19 Lead to Increased Substandard Care in Nursing Homes?

 How Are Wisconsin Nursing Homes Handling COVID-19?

-In an ongoing attempt to reduce the number of new coronavirus cases in nursing homes, Wisconsin’s Department of Health Services recommends that facilities in the state continue to follow the recently revised (July 7, 2020) guidelines from the Centers for Medicare & Medicaid Services (CMS) and Centers for Disease Control (CDC).
+In an ongoing attempt to reduce the number of new coronavirus cases in nursing homes, Wisconsin’s Department of Health Services recommends that facilities in the state continue to follow the revised guidelines from the Centers for Medicare & Medicaid Services (CMS) and Centers for Disease Control (CDC).
 These recommendations include visitation restrictions, quarantining those who are already exposed or infected with the virus, daily screening of health care workers, and more.
 Additionally, the CDC announced that nursing homes are required to notify residents and their families of any positive COVID-19 cases in their facility.

 While some nursing homes are doing better than others at controlling the spread of the virus, Wisconsin’s Department of Health Services (DHS) reported that, as of July 2020, the state’s long-term care facilities make up approximately 42 percent of Wisconsin’s coronavirus-related deaths.